awsdocs/aws-cloudformation-user-guide/doc_source/quickref-route53.md

 ## Using RecordSetGroup to Set Up an Alias Resource Record Set<a name="scenario-recordsetgroup-zoneapex"></a>

-This example uses an [AWS::Route53::RecordSetGroup](aws-properties-route53-recordsetgroup.md) to set up an alias resource record set for the "example\.com\." hosted zone\.
+This example uses an [AWS::Route53::RecordSetGroup](aws-properties-route53-recordsetgroup.md) to set up an alias resource record set for the "example\.com\." hosted zone for both a [V1 LoadBalancer](cfn-reference-elasticloadbalancing.md) and a [V2 LoadBalancer](cfn-reference-elasticloadbalancingv2.md)\.
 The `RecordSets` property contains the A record for the zone apex "example\.com\."
-The [AliasTarget](aws-properties-route53-aliastarget.md) property specifies the hosted zone ID and DNS name for the myELB LoadBalancer by using the [GetAtt](intrinsic-function-reference-getatt.md) intrinsic function to retrieve the CanonicalHostedZoneNameID and DNSName properties of myELB resource\.
+The [AliasTarget](aws-properties-route53-aliastarget.md) property specifies the hosted zone ID and DNS name for the myELB LoadBalancer by using the [GetAtt](intrinsic-function-reference-getatt.md) intrinsic function to retrieve the CanonicalHostedZoneNameID (V1 LoadBalancer) / CanonicalHostedZoneID (V2 LoadBalancer) and DNSName properties of myELB resource\.
 For more information about alias resource record sets, see [Creating Alias Resource Record Sets](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingAliasRRSets.html) in the *Route 53 Developer Guide*\.

 ### JSON<a name="quickref-route53-example-4.json"></a>